-Smart Strategies: What to Do With My Tax Refund?
+What Should I Do With My Tax Refund?

 What Should the Priority Be for My Tax Refund?
 Debt

-Our consultants say improving your financial situation should take priority if you’re getting a refund.
+Improving your financial situation should take priority if you’re getting a refund.
 And if you have high-interest debt, start there.

-“Paying down debt would be where I’d want people to focus first,” says Trey.
 If you’re spending more on a loan or credit card interest than you’re receiving from your investments, you’d want to tackle the debt.
 And there are a couple of ways to do that—starting with your tax refund.

 Using your tax refund to pay down the debt with the highest interest rate would be considered the “avalanche” method.
-And while Trey says this method makes sense mathematically, some people prefer—and are successful—using a “snowball” approach because of its psychological benefit.
+And while this method makes sense mathematically, some people prefer—and are successful—using a “snowball” approach because of its psychological benefit.

 The snowball approach is paying off the smallest debt first, regardless of interest rate.
 This method seems to make people feel better because they can see progress from paying off a smaller bill and it keeps them motivated.

-Trey says, “Many financial pundits believe stocks are currently overvalued, so as far as investments go, investors should be more careful about purchases when prices are high.
+Many financial pundits believe stocks are currently overvalued, so as far as investments go, investors should be more careful about purchases when prices are high.
 And especially if prices are too high.

-“It may be smart to build your cash reserves now,” agrees Duo.
-“Especially if you need more in your emergency fund.
-The last thing investors may want to do is to lock it up in other kinds of accounts, such as an IRA, which could mean penalties if you need to withdraw the money before age 59½.”
+It may be smart to build your cash reserves now, especially if you need more in your emergency fund.
+The last thing investors may want to do is lock it up in other kinds of accounts, such as an IRA, which could mean penalties if you need to withdraw the money before age 59½.

 Another reason for cash reserves?
 Dry powder, which is cash or securities you can convert to cash, that has a two-fold purpose.
-“In addition to having lower-risk accounts that give you easier access to the money for an emergency, dry powder can be for investing in opportunities that spring up—such as if equities experience a downturn and you can purchase them at a lower cost,” says Duo.
+In addition to having lower-risk accounts that give you easier access to the money for an emergency, dry powder can be for investing in opportunities that spring up—such as if equities experience a downturn and you can purchase them at a lower cost.

 What Else Can I Do With My Tax Refund?
 Invest in the Future

-If you’re in a good place with debt and your emergency fund is well-funded, the next step may be to look to the future with your tax refund.
+If you’re in a good place with debt and your emergency fund is well funded, the next step may be to look to the future with your tax refund.
 That could mean investing for someone else or yourself.

 Help a Child With a Down Payment

-“If you’re planning to help out a family member with a down payment gift, there are rules you need to know about,” says Trey.
-So be sure you understand how much you can give without impacting your own financial situation.
+If you’re planning to help out a family member with a down payment gift, there are rules you need to know about, so be sure you understand how much you can give without impacting your own financial situation.

-“It never hurts to grow your nest egg with a lump sum investment,” says Duo.
-They’d never frown at someone trying to save more for the future.
-But it also doesn’t have to be in an IRA.
+It never hurts to grow your nest egg with a lump sum investment, but it also doesn’t have to be in an IRA.
 You could consider a taxable account too.

 Should I Rethink Receiving a Tax Refund?
 Maybe

-Duo says some people may be trading their own investment opportunity with a lump sum reimbursement from the IRS.
-“If people are earmarking a tax refund for a vacation or to pay off debt, there may be a better way, such as considering a high-yield savings account that will pay you interest.”
+As a result, some people may be trading their investment opportunities for a lump-sum reimbursement from the IRS.
+If you are earmarking a tax refund for a vacation or to pay off debt, there may be a better option, such as a high-yield savings account that pays interest.

 If you reduce your tax withholding, you could use that money to make your own potential interest or returns.
 Then you can pay down debt or build up your emergency fund with the money plus potential earnings on it.
 Of course, many people don’t want to “owe” the IRS at the end of the year—they’d rather overpay.